 Before going abroad, take into consideration your own medical and mental health issues by getting a complete physical, dental, and eye check-up 4-6 weeks before you travel.
 Know the health risks, illnesses, diseases, food/water precautions and recommended immunizations for your destination.
-Research where the best hospitals and clinics are located.
+Using the GeoBlue website or app resources, research where the best hospitals and clinics are located.
 Understand how and where to seek help.
 Below are some key resources that are available to you to help you prepare for a safe and healthy experience abroad.

-Many international travelers have prescription medications that they require during their travel.
-If you have prescriptions that you will take with you on your trip abroad, please follow the suggestions below.
+Many international travelers have medications that they require during their travel.
+If you have medication that you will take with you on your trip abroad, please follow the suggestions below:

-Look at the required documentation and restrictions in the country by visiting the International Narcotics Control Board website.
-Also you should check with the foreign embassy of the country or countries you are planning to visit to make sure any required medications are not considered to be illegal.
+Look at the required documentation and restrictions of your destination country by going to the International Narcotics Control Board website.
+Also, you should check with the foreign embassy of the country or countries you are planning to visit in order to make sure all your medications legal to take into the country.
 A list of foreign embassies and consulates and their contact info can be found here.

 If you wear eyeglasses, take an extra pair with you.
-Pack medicines and extra eyeglasses in your hand luggage so they will be available in case your checked luggage is lost.
 If you have allergies, reactions to certain medications, food, insect bites, or other unique medical problems, consider wearing a "medical alert" bracelet.
-You may also wish to carry a letter from your physician explaining required treatment should you become ill.

 Emergency and Medical Assistance

-Understanding your destination before you go is key to a healthy and safe trip abroad.
-Mitigating health risks (implementing food and water precautions, avoiding mosquito bites, proper immunizations, etc.) is equally important to quality of local health care.
-In many developing locations, quality and availability of health care is often limited and does not meet US standards.
-Before you go, research not only health risks in your destination, but also learn where the best medical facilities are located in your area and what services they offer.
-Your international insurance and medical assistance providers can assist you in finding out this information.
-Many will even assist in arranging a doctor and appointments for you.
+Understanding your destination and its health risks is key to a healthy and safe trip abroad.
+Mitigating health risks (implementing food and water precautions, avoiding mosquito bites, proper immunizations, etc.) is equally important.
+In many developing locations, the quality and availability of health care is often limited and does not meet US standards.
+Before you go, research the health risks in your destination, and learn where the best medical facilities are located in your area and what services they offer.
+GeoBlue international insurance has resources to help you find local medical providers through the GeoBlue website and app.
+Contact GeoBlue as soon as possible when seeking medical care while traveling abroad.
+They can give you advice on local doctors and hospitals and will work to ensure direct payment for any medical services that fall under the BYU GeoBlue insurance contract.
 You can also contact the US embassy in your destination for their recommendations on local health care providers.